kuroza/UBD-TABS/README.md

-# UBD Timetabling and Room Booking System (UBD-TABS)
+# ⚡ Timetabling and Room Booking System ⚡

 ## To run Angular + ASP.NET Core version of UBD-TABS: